 The Canadian dollar store market is dominated by two outlets.
 Dollarama is evidently by far the biggest and most frequently visited dollar store in Canada and is followed by Dollar Tree.
 As of 2016, the combined market share of Dollarama and Dollar Tree within the discount retail market in Canada added up to over 20 percent.

-Dollarama is also listed among the leading discount store companies worldwide and is one of the leading food retailers in Canada.
-In 2016, Dollarama generated annual sales amounting to around 2.65 billion Canadian dollars.
+Dollarama and Dollar Tree are also listed among the leading discount stores worldwide.
+In 2018, Dollarama generated annual sales amounting to around 3.27 billion Canadian dollars.
 Dollar stores are more than often named after the price of the individual goods sold in them and vary by the name of the currency in use at a particular area.

 Product lines typically found in dollar stores in Canada may include small home and garden tools, food and beverages, office supplies, kitchen utensils, hardware, decorations, personal hygiene products, books, recorded media, bedroom accessories, kid toys, flowered plants, cleaning agents, household and pet supplies.